 The Outback Bowl has also played host to some great match-ups over the years, and therefore has hosted some of the sport's best players and coaches.
-Over its history life-long memories have been provided to more than 5,200 players, 73,000 halftime show performers and more than 1.6 million college football fans.View Bowl History
+Over its history life-long memories have been provided to more than 7,000 players, 102,000 halftime show performers and more than 1.9 million college football fans.View Bowl History

 The mission of the Outback Bowl is to create an economic impact in the Tampa Bay area, positively showcase the community nationally and internationally and manage an event that adds to the quality of life in our area while making a significant financial contribution to NCAA member institutions while providing a safe, educational and unique experience for the student athletes participating in the game.

 The Outback Bowl Organization is comprised of a tax-exempt 501(c)(3) corporation: The Tampa Bay Bowl Association dba The Outback Bowl.
 The organization annually manages and operates the Outback Bowl game and numerous affiliated events throughout the Tampa Bay communities.
-It is governed by an approximately forty-member volunteer Board of Directors.
+It is governed by an approximately twenty-member volunteer Board of Directors.
 The board oversees a full-time staff of five employees, including the President/CEO of the bowl.